 Turkey Tail Mushroom (Trametes versicolor)

-For dogs, turkey tail mushroom is not only safe but a potent cancer-fighting therapy.
+For dogs, turkey tail mushroom is not only safe but also a potent cancer-fighting therapy.
 Blueberry received organic turkey tail mushroom powder daily, along with 3 months of chemotherapy.
-You might have read that the turkey tail mushroom is recommended for dogs with hemangiosarcoma, with many articles reporting improved longevity from 2 to 3 months to a year.
+You might have read that the turkey tail mushroom is recommended for dogs with hemangiosarcoma.
+Several articles report that Trametes Versicolor improved longevity in dogs with HSA from 2 to 3 months to a year.
 While turkey tail is an incredible supplement, in my experience, chemotherapy combined with medicinal mushrooms offers the best prognosis.
 Berry lived for 10 months after her diagnosis, and when she passed, the vet mentioned that very few dogs of her size make that survival time.

 Choose Organic Turkey Tail with Dual Extraction

-The best turkey tail mushroom product for dogs with hemangiosarcoma and other types of cancers is a liquid extract or tincture with dual extraction.
+The best turkey tail mushroom product for dogs with hemangiosarcoma and other types of cancer is a liquid extract or tincture with dual extraction.
 Dual extraction maintains the integrity of polysaccharopeptides.
-Look for compounds PSP and PSK.
+Be sure to look for the compounds PSP and PSK.

 Dosage